J. D. Salinger: Legal conflicts

 In 1996, Salinger gave a small publisher, Orchises Press, permission to publish "Hapworth 16, 1924".
 It was to be published that year and listings for it appeared at Amazon.com and other booksellers.
-After a flurry of articles and critical reviews of the story appeared in the press, the publication date was pushed back repeatedly before apparently being canceled altogether.
-Amazon anticipated that Orchises would publish the story in January 2009, but at the time of his death, it was still listed as "unavailable".
+After a flurry of articles and critical reviews of the story appeared in the press, the publication date was repeatedly delayed before apparently being canceled altogether.
+Amazon anticipated that Orchises would publish the story in 2009, but at the time of Salinger's death, it was still listed as "unavailable".

 In June 2009, Salinger consulted lawyers about the forthcoming U.S. publication of an unauthorized sequel to The Catcher in the Rye, 60 Years Later: Coming Through the Rye, by Swedish book publisher Fredrik Colting under the pseudonym J. D. California.
 The book appears to continue the story of Holden Caulfield.
 In Salinger's novel, Caulfield is 16, wandering the streets of New York after being expelled from private school; the California book features a 76-year-old man, "Mr. C", musing on having escaped his nursing home.
 Salinger's New York literary agent Phyllis Westberg told Britain's Sunday Telegraph, "The matter has been turned over to a lawyer".
 The fact that little was known about Colting and the book was set to be published by a new publishing imprint, Windupbird Publishing, gave rise to speculation in literary circles that the whole thing might be a hoax.
 District court judge Deborah Batts issued an injunction that prevented the book from being published in the U.S. Colting filed an appeal on July 23, 2009; it was heard in the Second Circuit Court of Appeals on September 3, 2009.
-The case was settled in 2011 when Colting agreed not to publish or otherwise distribute the book, e-book or any other editions of 60 Years Later in the U.S. or Canada until The Catcher in the Rye enters the public domain, to refrain from using the title Coming through the Rye, dedicate the book to Salinger or refer to The Catcher in the Rye.
+The case was settled in 2011 when Colting agreed not to publish or otherwise distribute the book, e-book, or any other editions of 60 Years Later in the U.S. or Canada until The Catcher in the Rye enters the public domain, and to refrain from using the title Coming through the Rye, dedicating the book to Salinger, or referring to The Catcher in the Rye.
 Colting remains free to sell the book in the rest of the world.